Haigerloch atomic pile

-The Haigerloch research reactor was a German nuclear research facility.
+The Haigerloch atomic pile was a German nuclear research facility.
 It was built in a rock cellar in Hohenzollerischen Lande, Haigerloch early in 1945 as part of the German nuclear program during World War II.

-In this last large-scale experiment of the uranium project with the name B_{8} or B-VIII, as in previous piles, a finite nuclear chain reaction via neutron source and measured.
+In this last large-scale experiment of the uranium project with the name B_{8} or B-VIII, as in previous piles, a finite nuclear chain reaction was induced via bombardment of the fuel by a neutron source and measured.
 Natural uranium was used as fuel and heavy water, graphite, and light water were used as moderators.
 The criticality of the chain reaction was not achieved; the plant was also not designed for operation in a critical state, and the term reactor often used for it today is therefore only applicable to a limited extent.
 Later calculations showed that the reactor would have had to be about one and a half times the size to become critical.

 The American Special Alsos unit found the facility on April 23, 1945, and dismantled it the following day.
 The scientists involved were captured and the materials used were flown out to the United States.
 Today, the Atomic Cellar Museum is located at the former site of the reactor.